Liamb135/webm/README.md

     -v error                                  # Show only error messages.
     -show_entries format=duration             # Display the duration of the file.
-    -of default=noprint_wrappers=1:nokey=1    # Output only the value, without extra formatting. input.webm                                # The video file to analyze.
+    -of default=noprint_wrappers=1:nokey=1    # Output only the value, without extra formatting. input.webm                                # The WebM file to analyze.

 **Calculate the BPM**:
 - BPM = 60 / Duration (in seconds)